 It worked.
 And after creating bug juice, even the grub worms don’t bother me anymore.

-Dreaming of Fresh Corn on the Cob
+Gardening and Dreams of Fresh Corn on the Cob

 Needless to say, after the destruction of the potatoes, tomatoes and squash plants, my hopes of a full meal were diminishing.
-But I had my favorite crop of all, the corn.
+But I had my favorite garden crop of all, the corn.

 It had successfully survived the dogs and the bugs and had grown to a gorgeous height.
 I was growing field corn, great for cornmeal and creamed corn, and it grew extremely tall.
 I could stand beside it and raise my arms and it still towered several feet above me.
 It was wonderful.